-Based on analysis of several global and regional land surface air temperature (LSAT) datasets, AR5 concluded that the global LSAT had increased over the instrumental period of record, with the warming rate approximately double that reported over the oceans since 1979 and that "it is certain that globally averaged LSAT has risen since the late 19th century and that this warming has been particularly marked since the
+Based on analysis of several global and regional land surface air temperature (LSAT) datasets, AR5 concluded that the global LSAT had increased over the instrumental period of record, with the warming rate approximately double that reported over the oceans since 1979 and that 'it is certain that globally averaged LSAT has risen since the late 19th century and that this warming has been particularly marked since the 1970s'.

-1970s".
 Warming found in the global land datasets is also in a broad agreement with station observations (Hartmann et al. 2013a).

 Since AR5, LSAT datasets have been improved and extended.
-The National Center for Environmental Information, which is a part of the US National Oceanic and Atmospheric Administration (NOAA), developed a new version of the Global Historical Climatology Network (GHCNm, version 4) dataset.
+The National Center for Environmental Information, which is a part of the US National Oceanic and Atmospheric Administration (NOAA), developed a new, fourth version of the Global Historical Climatology Network monthly dataset (GHCNm, v4).
 The dataset provides an expanded set of station temperature records with more than 25,000 total monthly temperature stations compared to 7200 in versions v2 and v3 (Menne et al. 2018).
-Goddard Institute for Space Studies, which is a part of the US National Aeronautics and Space Administration, (NASA/GISS) provides estimate of land and ocean temperature anomalies (GISTEMP).
-The GISTEMP land temperature anomalies are based upon primarily NOAA/GHCN version 3 dataset (Lawrimore et al. 2011) and account for urban effects through nightlight adjustments (Hansen et al. 2010).
-The Climatic Research Unit of the University of East Anglia, UK (CRUTEM) dataset, now version CRUTEM4.6, incorporates additional stations (Jones et al. 2012).
-Finally, the Berkeley Earth Surface Temperature (BEST) dataset provides LSAT from 1750 to present based on almost 46,000 time series and has the longest temporal coverage of the four datasets (Rohde et al. 2013).
-This dataset was derived with methods distinct from those used for development of the NOAA and NASA datasets and the CRU dataset.
+Goddard Institute for Space Studies, which is a part of

+Figure 2.1 | Worldwide Bioclimatic Classification System, 1996-2018.
+Source: Rivas-Martinez et al. (2011).
+Online at www.qlobalbioclimatics.org.

-Figure 2.2 Evolution of land surface air temperature (LSAT) and global mean surface temperature (GMST) over the period of instrumental observations.
-Red line shows annual mean LSAT in the Berkeley, CRUTEM4, GHCNv4 and GISTEMP datasets, expressed as departures from global average LSAT in 1850-1900, with the red line thickness indicating inter-dataset range.
-Gray shaded line shows annual mean Global Mean Surface Temperature (GMST) in the HadCRUT4, NOAAGlobal Temp, GISTEMP and Cowtan&Way datasets (monthly values of which were reported in the Special Report on Global Warming of 1.5°C (Allen et al. 2018).
+Figure 2.2 | Evolution of land surface air temperature (LSAT) and global mean surface temperature (GMST) over the period of instrumental observations.
+The brown line shows annual mean LSAT in the BEST, CRUTEM4.6, GHCNmv4 and GISTEMP datasets, expressed as departures from global average LSAT in 1850-1900, with the brown line thickness indicating inter-dataset range.
+The blue line shows annual mean GMST in the HadCRUT4, NOAAGlobal Temp, GISTEMP and Cowtan&Way datasets (monthly values of which were reported in the Special Report on Global Warming of 1.5°C; Allen et al. 2018).